Lucia's Blog: 2016-02-14

 • prayer.

-If we put on this spiritual armor, we will be able to resist our adversary the devil and he will flee from us (James 4:7).
+If we put on this spiritual armor, we will be able to resist our adversary, the devil, and he will flee from us (James 4:7).
 How do you suppose our Lord and Savior overcame Satan's temptations in Matthew 4?
 With the Word of God.
 Jesus quoted Scripture on every occasion that Satan tempted Him.
 Now, if you are ignorant of the Word of God, you will not be able to overcome Satan's wiles and temptations.
-Most likely you will give in to his temptations since you don't know what God expects and demands of you.
-When one does not know the Word of God, he won't completely know the difference between right and wrong.
+Most likely, you will give in to his temptations since you don't know what God expects and demands of you.
+When one does not know the Word of God, he won't completely understand the difference between right and wrong.
 Thus, one will be an easy target for Satan.
-On the other hand, if one is fully saturated with the knowledge of the Word of God, taking courage to keep pressing on, Satan will have no chance to defeat us.
+On the other hand, if one is fully saturated with the knowledge of the Word of God and the courage to keep pressing on, Satan will have no chance to defeat us.
 I guarantee you that!!

-• We must never forget, that victory is within our grasp, and we must not let go.
-Satan knows that he is going to lose at the end.
-Therefore, let us make sure that we keep pressing on, and never give up when the way gets tough and wrong seems so strong.
-Let us heed the Lord's words of advice, "Watch and pray that you may not enter into temptation.
+• We must never forget that victory is within our grasp, and we must not let go.
+Satan knows that he is going to lose in the end.
+Therefore, let us make sure that we keep pressing on and never give up when the way gets tough and wrong seems so strong.
+Let us heed the Lord's advice, "Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak."
 (Matt.
 26:41).

 IX.
 WHAT IS SATAN'S FINAL DESTINY?